ooni/ooni.org/content/post/2019-benin-social-media-blocking.md

 IODA data shows that an Internet blackout occurred in Benin during the elections, on 28th April 2019.

 The following figures show the time series for the three data sources that IODA monitors for IP addresses belonging to different aggregates of addresses in Benin.
-Figure 13, below, shows the time series curves for the three data sources for all addresses in Benin.

 ![](/post/2019-benin-social-media-blocking/ioda-1.png)